huangfcn/multiple-object-tracking/README.md

 	Yolo3 is trained for detecting bottles, cans and hands in this demo.
 It is trained with Keras and compiled with tensorflow C++ into a DLL.
 (YOLO3.DLL under bin folder).
 CUDA 9.2 is used to compile the tensorflow C++ library.

+	YOLO3.DLL can be compiled with the code under folder detectors and tensorflow C++ library if you have tensorflow C++ library compiled.

 # Trackers: Kalman Filter and KCF